HanzoReal/FocusGuard/README.md

-FocusGuard – Pomodoro + Distraction Blocker
-FocusGuard is a Chrome extension that helps you stay focused and productive by combining a Pomodoro timer with intelligent website blocking.

-Features
-Pomodoro timer with customizable focus and break durations

-Automatically blocks distracting websites during focus sessions

-Displays motivational quotes when attempting to access blocked sites

-Daily goal setting and optional task tracking

-Configurable settings for timers, blocked websites, and sounds

-Sound and desktop notifications at the end of each session

-Installation
-Load the Extension in Developer Mode
-Download or clone this repository.

-Add the required assets:

-Place icon files in assets/icons/ (icon16.png, icon48.png, icon128.png)

-Place a notification sound file in assets/sounds/ (e.g., beep.mp3)

-Open Chrome and navigate to chrome://extensions/

-Enable "Developer mode" (top right)

-Click "Load unpacked" and select the root folder of the extension

-Usage
-Click the FocusGuard icon in the Chrome toolbar

-Set your daily goal and, optionally, your current task

-Start a focus session (default is 25 minutes)

-While the timer is running, blocked sites will display an overlay with your goal and a motivational quote

-When the focus session ends, a break session begins automatically

-Customization
-Change focus and break durations in the options page

-Add or remove blocked websites

-Enable or disable sound notifications

-Import or export your settings and usage data

-Technical Overview
-Built using the Chrome Extension Manifest V3

-Uses a service worker to keep the timer running in the background

-Stores user settings and progress using the Chrome Storage API

-Injects an overlay via content scripts on blocked sites

-Uses the Chrome Notifications API to alert the user when sessions end

-Default Blocked Sites
-The extension blocks the following sites by default during focus sessions:

-youtube.com

-twitter.com

-instagram.com

-reddit.com

-facebook.com

-tiktok.com

-You can edit this list at any time from the Settings page.

-How It Works
-During a focus session, blocked websites are inaccessible and display an overlay.

-During breaks, blocked sites are temporarily accessible.

-The extension automatically switches between focus and break sessions.

-Timer continues running even when the popup is closed, thanks to background logic.

-Suggestions for Effective Use
-Set a clear, motivating daily goal

-Break your work into specific, manageable tasks

-Use the break sessions to rest intentionally

-Customize your blocked site list to reflect your real distractions

-Review your usage data to track your focus habits over time
+# FocusGuard – Pomodoro + Distraction Blocker

+FocusGuard is a Chrome extension designed to help you stay focused and productive by combining a customizable Pomodoro timer with intelligent website blocking.

+## ✨ Features

+- Pomodoro timer with adjustable focus and break durations
+- Automatically blocks distracting websites during focus sessions
+- Displays motivational quotes and your daily goal when attempting to access blocked sites
+- Daily goal setting and optional task tracking
+- Configurable settings for timer duration, blocked websites, and notification sounds
+- Desktop notifications and sound alerts when sessions start and end

+## 🚀 Installation

+1. Download or clone this repository
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right corner
+4. Click "Load unpacked" and select the folder where the extension is located

+## 📖 Usage

+1. Click the FocusGuard icon in the Chrome toolbar
+2. Set your daily goal and, optionally, your current task
+3. Start a focus session (default is 25 minutes)
+4. During focus time, blocked websites will display an overlay with your goal and a motivational quote
+5. When the session ends, a break session will start automatically

+## ⚙️ Customization

+- Modify focus and break durations from the options page
+- Add or remove blocked websites to match your distractions
+- Enable or disable sound alerts
+- Export or import your settings and session history

+## 🔧 How It Works

+- During focus sessions, selected websites are blocked and display a motivational overlay
+- During break sessions, those sites become accessible
+- The extension automatically switches between focus and break cycles
+- Your timer continues to run in the background, even if the popup is closed

+## 🚫 Default Blocked Sites

+FocusGuard blocks the following sites by default during focus time:

+      -"youtube.com",
+      -"twitter.com",
+      -"instagram.com",
+      -"reddit.com",
+      -"facebook.com",
+      -"tiktok.com",
+      -"threads.net",
+      -"tumblr.com",
+      -"pinterest.com",
+      -"netflix.com",
+      -"hulu.com",
+      -"primevideo.com",
+      -"disneyplus.com",
+      -"crunchyroll.com",
+      -"twitch.tv",
+      -"dailymotion.com",
+      -"vimeo.com",
+      -"bbc.com",
+      -"steampowered.com",
+      -"epicgames.com",
+      -"roblox.com",
+      -"discord.com",
+      -"ign.com",
+      -"gamespot.com",
+      -"amazon.com"

+*This list can be customized in the extension's settings.*

+## 💡 Tips for Better Focus

+- Set a clear, specific daily goal
+- Use task names to stay organized and intentional
+- Take your breaks seriously to reset and recharge
+- Tailor the blocked site list to fit your personal habits
+- Review your usage history to reflect on your progress